 Layering a single, unified multichannel inventory management software with Shopify is a best practice used by several major Shopify and Shopify Plus brands.

-- Order routing and automation: automatically route orders to the best shipping provider and warehouse.
+Automatically route orders to the best shipping provider and warehouse.
 This can be done based on warehouse locations, delivery dates, or inventory availability across your warehouses.

-- Comprehensive analytics and reporting: Gather up-to-date data across all of your channels and warehouses, such as stock levels, profitability, and sales margins.
+Gather up-to-date data across all of your channels and warehouses, such as stock levels, profitability, and sales margins.

-Remember, the more apps you have connected to your store, the slower your site may potentially be.
+Remember, the more apps you have connected to your store, the slower your site may be.
 Make sure to weigh all of Shopify inventory management app options and select the software that meets your specific needs.

 Skubana is an excellent example of an inventory tracking system that unifies and automates all inventory management operations.